MonaSolutions/MonaServer2/README.md

 ## About
 Asks your __questions or feedbacks__ relating MonaServer usage on the [MonaServer forum](https://groups.google.com/forum/#!forum/monaserver).

-For all __issues problem__ with MonaServer please create an issue on the [github issues page](https://github.com/MonaSolutions/MonaServer2/issues).
+For all __issues__ with MonaServer please create an issue on the [github issues page](https://github.com/MonaSolutions/MonaServer2/issues).

 MonaServer is licensed under the **[GNU General Public License]** and mainly **[powered by Haivision](https://www.haivision.com/)**, for any commercial questions or licence please contact us at ![contact_mail].